 WordPress undoubtedly is a great platform for developing websites and online stores.
 With the help of thousands of themes and plugins, even a beginner can easily build a great-looking site.
 However, WordPress sites are prone to security vulnerabilities that can cause serious damage due to their open-source nature.

 The following WordPress Security Checklist will help you secure your website by going through the steps methodically.

 WordPress is an open-source platform that is not controlled by a single entity.
 What that means is that anybody can publish a theme or plugin that is further used by thousands of users.
 The downside is that this freedom makes it difficult to secure the complex WordPress ecosystem.

-A secure WordPress site does not only guarantee the protection against cyberattacks but also helps in building the trust of your customers who shares their sensitive information when they join your website or purchase from your online store.
+A secure WordPress site guarantees protection against cyberattacks and helps build the trust of your customers, who share their sensitive information when they join your website or purchase from your online store.

-There are tons of WordPress security plugins that can help you secure your website but relying just on plugins is not enough.
-Your WordPress site also requires a secure WordPress hosting to deal with other complex security vulnerabilities.
+Many WordPress security plugins can help you secure your website, but relying on plugins is not enough.
+Your site also requires secure WordPress hosting to deal with other complex security vulnerabilities.